12th September, 2019

 You will need to dispose of your clothes as asbestos waste or have them cleaned by a specialist laundry.
 The rags used should also be disposed of as asbestos waste.
 You should also shower and wash your hair, as fibres can attach to body hair.

-If you are likely to be disturbing the asbestos again during the course of the building work, then it should be removed.
+If you are likely to be disturbing the material again during the building work, it should be removed.
 You shouldn't carry out this work yourself if you are not trained to do so, you should have the correct asbestos training, even for non-licensed work.

-Most work with asbestos, including lagging, insulation and insulation board must be done by a HSE licensed contractor.
+Most work with asbestos, including lagging, insulation and insulation board must be done by an HSE-licensed contractor.

 After exposure has occurred and it is confirmed that asbestos fibres have been released and workers exposed to this in an uncontrolled manner, you should report the incident to the HSE under the Reporting of Injuries, Diseases and Dangerous Occurrences (RIDDOR) Regulations, as a dangerous occurrence.